malworthy/smoke/README.md

 A scripting language based on the clox interpreter from Bob Nystrom's excellent book Crafting Interpreters (https://craftinginterpreters.com/ )

 This is still a work in progress.
 At the moment it supports most of lox features but not classes.
-In addition to lox features I've implemented lists and a small standard library.
+In addition to lox features I've implemented lists and a small set of native functions.

 // Variables